MNiMORPH/MNiMORPH.github.io/_pages/prospective.md

 ## Open positions

-We are considering applicants for the following positions:
+We are interested in considering applicants for the following positions:

+### Model deveolpment in fluvial geomorphology

+***Ph.D. student (University of Minnesota)***

+* Working with Andy Wickert
+* Analyzing landscape structure
+* Coupling and numerically solving differential equations for river-system change
+* Applying solutions to problems of flooding, climate change, and geological-scale river evolution

+***Desired skills***

+* Scientific programming and software development (C++ and/or Python)
+* Geospatial computation and topographic analysis
+* Mathematics, physics, and fluid mechanics

 ### Deciphering the glacial and deglacial history of the upper Mississippi valley